• Skip to primary navigation

 This post contains affiliate links.
 Please read my disclosures.

-This Honey Chipotle Nut Bowl is great for bringing out to a party.
-A smoky, spicy, sweet and salty snack which can be made with any combination of leftover nuts.
+These Sweet and Spicy Christmas Nuts are great for bringing out to a party or a really wonderful gift over the holiday season.
+They are a smoky, spicy, sweet and salty snack which can be made with any combination of leftover nuts.

 close up of nuts and spices